 OUR Artist of the Week: Austin Young

 Austin Young came into the world on April 14th, 1966 and grew up in Reno Nevada --a city and state he is immensly fond of to this day.
 His family were Ranchers and engineers with ties to the region reaching back to the 1800s.
+Like most of us, Austin Young felt he didn't fit in while growing up.

 Describing himself as "terribly shy", during his teenage years, he was a self described social outcast who endured teasing and taunts of "Faggot, queer and homo".
 Because of that daily abuse, Austin felt Junior High and High School were unsafe environments for him.
-He remembers "--one day deciding that if people were going to call me a freak, I might as well be one.
+He remembers "--one day deciding that if people were going to call me a freak, I might as well be one."

 And an artist was born.